stephanieraymos/DCC/README.md

 # DCC
-An app I'm working on for a deals platform called Deals and Codes Community
+A React Native application for a deals platform called Deals and Codes Community